 Launceston Aquatic is the newest aquatic centre in Tasmania and offers state-of-the-art aquatic and leisure facilities at Windmill Hill.

-Hi George is just 5 minutes walk to Launceston's
+Kurrajong House is just 7 minutes walk to Launceston's

 CBD and Shopping Mall